 The Davey Foundation was created in memory of actor, director, producer, musician, and community activist David Fetzer, who passed away at 30 from an accidental prescription painkiller overdose.
 David believed that art could be engaging and life-changing, and lived his conviction.
 Collaborating with others in music, theatre, and film, David lit a fire in all who came within his sphere of influence.
 Named one of the Salt Lake Tribune’s eight Emerging Artists in 2011 (at the age of 28), it is fitting that we dedicate our endeavors to helping other emerging artists.

-In its first two grant-giving years, The Davey Foundation has been able to provide three theatre grants and five film grants to emerging artists.
+In its first three years, The Davey Foundation has been able to provide mentoring and opportunity to eight emerging artists.
 Spend some time with us on our website, and learn more about these artists, the grants, and the people who make all of this possible, not the least of which was David himself (seen here in a scene from Salt Lake Acting Company’s presentation of BOOM).

 Born of love, dedicated to creative collaboration and community engagement, The Davey Foundation provides grants, mentoring, and opportunity for emerging artists in film and theatre.